Recognition of Prior Studies

 Advanced Standing (also known as credit transfer) deals with the recognition of prior learning achievements.

 Credit transfer opportunities are available for students who have completed tertiary-level studies elsewhere.
-Successful advanced standing applicants will be awarded transfer credits for their previous academic attainments.
-These transfer credits may be counted towards the requirements for an award.
+Successful advanced standing applicants will be awarded transfer credits/credit-units for their previous academic attainments.
+These transfer credits/credit-units may be counted towards the requirements for an award.
 In this way, the time required for the completion of a programme may be shortened.

 Advanced standing is available for most programmes offered in the part-time distance learning mode, with the exception of some programmes which do not allow advanced standing.
-Please refer to Section F of Appendix 1 of the Guide to Application for Advanced Standing for details.
+Please refer to the Appendix 1 of the Guide to Application for Advanced Standing (For 5-credit system / For 3-credit-unit system) for details.

 Types of Credit Transfer